AbhayKaushik/AbhayKaushik.github.io/_posts/2019-08-17-git-pull-requests.markdown

 Now that you have made the required changes to your fork, you are ready to make a pull request.

-To make the pull request, just click on the option and specify which branch you want to merge your changes into when you create your pull request.
+To make the pull request, just specify which branch you want to merge your changes and click the pull request option.
 ![Pull Request][pr-img]

 Add a message in the manner described in the contributing guidelines.
 If there is a pull request template, write the message accordingly.